nolanlawson/fuite/README.md

     -o, --output <file>

 `fuite` generates a lot of data, but not all of it is shown in the CLI output.
-To dig deeper, use the `--output` option to create a JSON file containing `fuite`'s anlaysis.
+To dig deeper, use the `--output` option to create a JSON file containing `fuite`'s analysis.
 This contains additional information such as the line of code that an event listener was declared on.

 Anything that you see in the CLI, you can also find in the output JSON file.